 Forest Legacy Program

-The Utah Division of Forestry, Fire and State Lands will soon be accepting pre-applications for the Forest Legacy Program in federal fiscal year 2019.
-Pre-applications will be available soon.
-Contact Laura Vernon at the phone or email below with questions about the 2019 application cycle.
+The Utah Division of Forestry, Fire and State Lands is now accepting applications for the Forest Legacy Program in federal fiscal year 2019.
+Completed applications will be due June 26, 2017.

 The Utah Division of Forestry, Fire and State Lands is accepting pre-applications for the Forest Legacy Program (FLP) in federal fiscal year 201.
 You can download the pdf form below.
 The pre-application is due on November 26, 2018.
 Please see the form below for details.
 Invitations to submit a full application for FY21 will occur in early-December.: